 The Nordic studies concentration consists of five courses:

 - One Norwegian language course beyond FOL-N. For example, Norwegian 232: Intermediate Norwegian II (or above) or; advanced intermediate knowledge of a different Nordic language.

 - One or two other courses from Norwegian department offerings selected from Norwegian 130, 140, 224, 240, 244, 253, 282, 371, 372, or others, as approved by the director.

-- Two or three courses from other departments, such as history 222, art and art history 266, philosophy 233 or other courses with significant content relating to the Nordic countries.
+- Two or three courses from other departments, such as History 222, Philosophy 233, or other courses with significant content relating to the Nordic countries.

-- Up to three courses from study abroad programs such as DIS, The New Norway, and university direct enroll programs may be counted toward the Nordic Studies Concentration.
+- Up to three courses from study abroad programs such as DIS, HECUA: The New Norway, and university direct enroll programs may be counted toward the Nordic Studies concentration.

 To become a Nordic Studies Concentrator, contact Margaret Hayford O’Leary, Director of Nordic Studies, and inform the registrar by filling out the form at the registrar’s office.